chiragjp/quantvoe/README.md

 ## Introduction

-When computing any association between a X and a Y variable -- like coffee and heart attacks, wine and mortality, or weight and type 2 diabetes onset, different modeling strategies can often yield different results.
+When computing any association between an X and an Y variable -- like coffee and heart attacks, wine and mortality, or weight and type 2 diabetes onset, different modeling strategies can often yield different results.
 We refer to this as "vibration of effects," and it permeates any field that uses observational data (which is most fields).
 We build this package to model